 Tulane's representation of the races is on par with the national average.

 The racial diversity of the faculty is above average.

 This may not be the best choice if you're seeking equality between the sexes (when it comes to their presence on campus).

 At Tulane University of Louisiana, the male to female student ratio is above the national average of about 40:60 with a student body that is equally balanced.

 This university is ranked at #1,014 in male to female diversity nationwide.
 The undergraduate population is comprised of 3,251 males and 4,620 females.

 Explore Male/Female Diversity at Tulane

-If available, the chart below will include the male to female percentage among Tulane's faculty, as well as students.
+If available, the chart below will include the male to female percentage among Tulane's undergraduate students.